Melanie Jonas

 Melanie Jonas is a fictional character from Days of Our Lives, an American soap opera on the NBC network.
 Created by former head writers Rick Draughon and Dena Higley, the role is portrayed by Molly Burnett.
-She originally arrived as the daughter of Trent Robbins and the sister of Max Brady; however, it was later revealed that she was the daughter of Carly Manning and Daniel Jonas.
+She arrived as the daughter of Trent Robbins and the sister of Max Brady; however, it was later revealed she is the daughter of Carly Manning and Daniel Jonas.

-For her work on Days of Our Lives as Melanie, Burnett was nominated for a Daytime Emmy Award for Outstanding Younger Actress in a Drama Series in both 2010 and 2012.
+For her work on Days of Our Lives, Burnett was nominated for a Daytime Emmy Award for Outstanding Younger Actress in a Drama Series in both 2010 and 2012.

 Casting

 Melanie was created by head-writer Dena Higley and Rick Draughon.
 She is portrayed by actress Molly Burnett.
 Burnett first aired on July 31, 2008.
 Apart from Days of Our Lives, Burnett had previously appeared for one episode each on the NBC television series Life and Grey's Anatomy.
 On May 29, 2012, it was announced that Burnett was to depart Days of our Lives following her decision to quit the series due to her contract which expired that June.
 Burnett's exit aired on September 28, 2012.

 Rumors of Burnett's return circulated in late 2014; the return was conformed by TV Guide Magazine.
 Burnett's return aired on November 21, 2014.
 In April 2015, rumors circulated that Burnett had wrapped up filming in and would exit the series, following her six-month stint.
 Burnett's exit was confirmed by the Soap Opera Network.
 Burnett's last air date was on June 2, 2015.

 In December 2015, it was revealed that Burnett was returning to the show to facilitate the exit of Shawn Christian, she returned from January 13 to 28, 2016.